 Does intermittent fasting work for weight loss, and what should I know first?

-Intermittent fasting is a popular type of eating pattern that cycles between periods of eating and not eating and is touted for weight loss.
+Intermittent fasting is a popular eating pattern that alternates between periods of eating and not eating and is touted for weight loss.
 The plan centers around when to eat instead of what to eat.

 Some research shows intermittent fasting may be as effective for weight loss as traditional dieting on fewer calories.
 Read on to learn about the most popular time-restricted eating plans, benefits, and considerations.

-Intermittent fasting is just as it sounds–you eat only during specific hours of the day or specific days of the week.
-Many people are attracted to these types of plans to help place limits on eating times, control appetite, and ultimately lose weight.
+Intermittent fasting is just as it sounds–you eat only during specific hours of the day or certain days of the week.
+Many people find these types of plans appealing to help place limits on eating times, control appetite, and ultimately lose weight.

 Intermittent fasting features two main categories: whole-day fasting and time-restricted eating.